Everybody's Talkin': Other cover versions

-Since Nilsson's version of the song achieved chart success, the song has been covered by many other artists—almost 100 as of 2006.
-The more notable versions include ones by Stevie Wonder, Willie Nelson, Neil Diamond, Liza Minnelli, Tony Bennett, Luna, Bill Withers, Madeleine Peyroux, Louis Armstrong, Leonard Nimoy, Julio Iglesias, Lena Horne, Harold Melvin and the Blue Notes, the Beautiful South and Crosby, Stills & Nash.
+Since Nilsson's recording achieved chart success, the song has been covered by many other artists—almost 100 as of 2006.
+The more notable versions include ones by Stevie Wonder, Willie Nelson, Neil Diamond, Liza Minnelli, Tony Bennett, Claudine Longet, Luna, Bill Withers, Madeleine Peyroux, Louis Armstrong, Leonard Nimoy, Iggy Pop, Julio Iglesias, Lena Horne, Harold Melvin and the Blue Notes, the Beautiful South, Jimmy Buffett, Bobby Goldsboro and Crosby, Stills & Nash.

 Nilsson's version was sampled in 2002 by Paul Oakenfold on "Starry Eyed Surprise" and in 2004 by the Go!
 Team on "Everyone's a V.I.P. to Someone".
+The string riff from an instrumental recording by Hugo Winterhalter was prominently sampled by Moby on "Extreme Ways".